futurice/futulingo/README.md

 The word and phrase set is based on the Refugee Phrasebook (http://www.refugeephrasebook.de/).
 The vocabulary has been extended a bit.

-The audio has been recorded at Futurice premises in Helsinki and Tampere.
-In Helsinki the recording was done using Audio-Technica AT2020USB mic and Ableton Live 9 software.
+The audio has been recorded at Futurice premises in Helsinki and in Tampere.
+In Helsinki the recording was done at FutuCafé using Audio-Technica AT2020USB mic and Ableton Live 9 software.
 Audio editing was done in Audacity and Adobe Audition.

 See LICENSE.md for the licensing detail (spoiler: it's permissive).